What Is Normal Menstruation?

-This is associated with significant psychological, physical, behavioral and social distress.
-Usually it starts at the onset of periods and gets relieved once flow starts.
+Abdominal pain during periods is a very common issue affecting 40-70% of women in the reproductive age group.
+In medical terms, we call this a dysmenorrhoea.
+This is associated with significant psychological, physical, behavioral, and social distress.
+Usually, it starts with the onset of periods and gets relieved once the flow begins.
 The exact cause is not known.
-Sometimes it may be a result of fibroids (lumps), endometriosis, infections etc. In these cases, we have to first treat the cause along with pain killers to relieve pain.
+Sometimes it may be a result of fibroids (lumps), endometriosis, infections, etc. In these cases, we have to first treat the cause along with painkillers to relieve pain.

 Treating the cause is as important as treating the pain.
-In intractable situations surgery may be the last resort.
+In intractable situations, surgery may be the last resort.

 PMS - Premenstrual Syndrome:

 Premenstrual Syndrome: This group of physical and emotional symptoms may occur two weeks before your period.
 These symptoms will normally get resolved once your period starts and usually disappear by the end of your period.

 Almost all women will have premenstrual symptoms.
 Each woman's symptoms might be different, but the most commonly occurring symptoms are: